At 1:00 PM on January 12, 2025, my father called me to say that my grandpa had suddenly passed away at home that afternoon.

 Initially, I couldn’t sit still in the bookstore; it was too noisy, and I couldn’t concentrate.
 Grandpa said that great people trained their focus by reading in noisy places.
 He encouraged me to take notes while reading, and after a while, he would ask me about the book’s content, so I didn’t dare slack off.
 Through this training, I could easily enter a study state no matter how noisy the surroundings were.

-I Didn’t Fully Follow Grandpa’s Advice
+I Didn’t Completely Follow Grandpa’s Advice

-The biggest time I went against Grandpa’s wishes was in choosing my major.
+The biggest time I went against Grandpa was in choosing my major.

 I also believe that information has many better properties than matter.
 The cost of copying information is very low, which makes open-source software and Wikipedia possible.
 In the material world, it’s hard to find any industrial product with such a low replication cost that it can be supplied for free.

-I don’t remember exactly what my grandpa said, but it was roughly the famous line from “The Wandering Earth”: “Civilization without people is meaningless.
+I don’t remember exactly what my grandpa said, but it was probably something like the famous line from “The Wandering Earth”: “Civilization without people is meaningless.

 Grandpa’s Influence on My Values